XuanSuTrum/UDA-DDA/README.md

-# SDA-DDA: Semi-supervised Domain Adaptation with Dynamic Distribution Alignment Network For Emotion Recognition Using EEG Signals
+# UDA-DDA: Unsupervised Domain Adaptation with Dynamic Distribution Alignment Network For Emotion Recognition Using EEG Signals

 This repository is the official implementation of My Paper Title.